PUT-PTM/2019_PS2Sniffer/README.md

  # 6. Future improvements

- There are two small bugs : first problem is with fast writing which causes some letters might be missing  or duplicated and second problem is fast writing alternatively two characters which causes displaying only one character.
+ There are two small bugs present.
+First problem is fast writing, which may cause some letters to be missing or duplicated.
+Second problem appears when two keys are beeing pressed repeatedly after each other, wich causes only one of the characters to be displayed.

  Except for fixing bugs, the future development may involve full support of numpad and CAPS-, NUM- and SCROLL LOCK diodes.